vsakel/ChatBot-Summarizer/README.md

 - **test_valid_extension**: This test uses a real PDF file that is stored on disk.
 It uploads this actual PDF file to the server and checks if the server processes it correctly.

+### Running the Tests Locally

+To run the test cases, we will run `pytest` command, in the root project directory.